+(c) Keep records for each lot of shellfish that show a lot identification number; the species, location, date, and quantity moved from the initial site; the grow-out location; and the date of first harvest of any of those shellfish from the grow-out site.

+NEW SECTION

+246-282-017 Mooring areas

+In a mooring area with a density of less than one acre per boat, the department shall conduct a pollution assessment to support the classification of that portion of the growing area in accordance with the NSSP Model Ordinance.
+The department may amend the density requirement in this section if the mean water depth in an enclosed bay is less than 12 feet or under certain hydrographic conditions where dilution calculations show the area cannot meet 14 fecal coliform/100ml at the sanitary line.

-WAC 246-282-020 Growing areas.
+WAC 246-282-020 Harvest Sites.

-(1) Any person who harvesting a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait, shallmust do soonly from a harvest site that meets one or more of the following conditions:
+(1) A person who harvests a commercial quantity of shellfish or any quantity of shellfish for sale, whether that sale is for human consumption or for bait, shall harvest only from a harvest site that meets one or more of the following conditions:

-(a) The department has classified the growing area as "approved" or "conditionally approved," according to provisions of the NSSP Model Ordinance and the harvest site is in open status at the time of harvest;
+(a) The department has classified the shellfish growing area as Approved or Conditionally Approved, according to provisions of the NSSP Model Ordinance and the harvest site is in open status when harvested;

 (b) The department has approved the harvest site according to provisions of a permit for relay, wild seed, or bait;